|Power Posture was Reviewed and Recommended in the May,1999 Issue of Runner's World Magazine in the Health and Fitness Section on page 30|

 - No greater neck, shoulder, and upper back fatigue than in the rest of the body

 - Greater concentration and mental ability (as a result of less pain and fatigue)

 - The best possible physical performance in most sports, including running

-In summary, to be the best runner possible within the personal constraints of lifestyle, family, profession, age, gender, and training time available, a person must have proper neck, shoulder, and upper back posture and flexibility.
-Therefore, PowerPosture™ truly belongs in the training arsenal of anyone who wants to be the best runner and healthiest person they can be!
+To be the best runner possible within the personal constraints of lifestyle, family, profession, age, gender, and training time available, a person must have proper neck, shoulder, and upper back posture as the result of having properly balanced muscle strengths and flexibilities.
+Because the PowerPosture™ Program reliably develops and maintains these proper muscle balances, and thereby produces "automatic" proper posture, it truly belongs in the training arsenal of anyone who wants to be the best runner and healthiest person they can be!